The second trimester of pregnancy - what happens to the mother's body

 Stomach pain

-As your uterus expands, the ligaments and muscles that support it flex.
-These may result in cramping or minor pain.
+As your uterus expands, the ligaments around it stretch, which may cause mild cramping or pain.

 Loose teeth